2018-2019 RESIDENTIAL LIVING POLICIES AND PROCEDURES

 The University reserves the right to remove from campus a guest who has violated University regulations.
 Guests who have been removed from campus and return are viewed as trespassers and are subject to arrest.
 Students who have questions or concerns about the above information should contact a Residence Life Staff member for clarification.

-Each resident student is permitted to sign-in two guests (visitors who are not building residents).
-In order to facilitate this privilege, the Security Desks in each of the Residence Centers have initiated the following procedures:
+Each resident student is permitted to sign-in two guests (visitors who are not building residents) at the security desk of the host student.
+In order to facilitate this privilege, the Security Desks in each of the residence halls have initiated the following procedures: